Vermont Paralegal Career Guide

 Projected Job Growth

-As law firms and corporations work to minimize the expense of providing and accessing legal services, an increase in paralegal and legal assistant employment is projected.
+In May 2017, the Bureau of Labor Statistics reported 670 paralegals and legal assistants employed throughout Vermont.2 As law firms and corporations work to minimize the expense of providing and accessing legal services, an increase in paralegal and legal assistant employment is projected.
 Paralegals are additionally expected to take on certain tasks previously allocated to attorneys, thus diversifying the role of paralegals in the workplace.
-Consistent with these overarching trends, paralegal and legal assistant employment is expected to increase by 17% nationwide from 2012 to 2022 according to the US Bureau of Labor Statistics.2 The Vermont Department of Labor has also projected positive growth for paralegal jobs in Vermont, at 8.8% over the same time period.1
+Consistent with these overarching trends, paralegal and legal assistant employment is expected to increase by 15% nationwide from 2016 to 2026 according to the Bureau of Labor Statistics.3 Positive growth for paralegal jobs in Vermont is also projected, at 8.4% over the same time period.1

 Vermont Paralegal Salary Outlook

-In March 2015, the US Bureau of Labor Statistics reported 620 paralegals and legal assistants employed throughout Vermont.3 The average paralegal salary in Vermont was reported at $47,300.3 This average Vermont paralegal salary is comparable to the national median wage for paralegals at $48,350.4 Urban areas within Vermont which have higher concentrations of paralegal employers may provide higher average salaries.
-The average paralegal salary in Burlington, for example, was $50,470 as of May 2014.4
+The average paralegal salary in Vermont was reported at $51,610 in 2017.3 This average Vermont paralegal salary is comparable to the national median wage for paralegals at $53,910.2 Areas that have higher concentrations of paralegal employers or a higher cost of living may provide higher average salaries.
+The average paralegal salary in Northern Vermont, for example, was $58,320 as of May 2017.4

 Vermont Paralegal Salary Info By Metro Area